Matlawton/coder-academy-t2a2/README.md

 # DEATH ROW TACO

+Death Row Taco is a unique, fictional two-way marketplace app for buying and selling in-house made Tacos by everyday legends from across Perth, W.A.

-## R7	Identification of the problem you are trying to solve by building this particular marketplace app.
+## R7 Identification of the problem you are trying to solve by building this particular marketplace app

+Many residents across Perth, W.A share a passion for Taco's but shop front space prices are rising and available locations within walking distance are almost null.
+Residents across Perth who are considering starting their own food truck business or a store front can now have an opportunity to join an online community of like-minded individuals who are either buying or selling home made Tacos.

+- Requires low initial investment for individuals who are interested in a side hussle or who may be considering starting their own food van business.
+- By using Death Row Taco's platform you can save hundreds and thousands on business set-up costs and put all that extra money towards marketing and growing your online business.

 ## R8 Why is it a problem that needs solving?

 ## R9 A link (URL) to your deployed app (i.e. website)

-## R10	A link to your GitHub repository (repo).
+## R10 A link to your GitHub repository (repo)

 - Ensure the repo is accessible by your Educators

-## R11	Description of your marketplace app (website), including:
+## R11 Description of your marketplace app (website), including

 - Purpose
 - Functionality / features